shisinbin/next-blog/README.md

 If you've been thinking about starting a developer blog, this project should serve as an excellent foundation for you to build upon.
 Just be sure to abide by the conditions in the [LICENSE.md file](https://github.com/joy-of-react/project-blog/blob/main/LICENSE.md).

 I can't wait to see where you take it!

+## Note to self

+- The Node-file manipulation stuff in `file-helpers.js` might be worth exploring.

+- Using `React.cache` is useful to do within a component that calls an (asynchronous?) function more than once.

+- Metadata API is pretty nifty.

+- Customising tags used in an MDX file when using the `MDXRemote` package, and implementing a sensible organisation approach.

+- Lazily-loading packages and organising code in a cool way.
+The 'facade' pattern, principle of least privilege, thin wrapper components, using the `import` function, etc.

+- Then a bunch of things involving Framer Motion - cannot summarise here, need to review material and probably do a lot of trail and error to figure out best approach for certain scenarios.
+But some things worth mentioning for future reference - if you have a group of things then you need to figure out some way to keep track of them, fungible/non-fungible approaches.

+- Respecting motion preferences approach with a thin wrapper component.

+- Light/dark mode, which I covered in better detail in an earlier repo.

+Everything in notes.